newmanno/TopNet/README.md

 Outputs:
 * pickled file of the networkx graph, including each edge's abs(rho coefficient)
-* a second pickled file that includes the values needed to calculate deviation from expected

 ## Calculating topological properties
 Purpose: Takes the output from import_network_data.py and performs analyses on the network